noahcoad/open-url/README.md

 The custom command settings should point to an array of objects that can have up to 5 properties:

 - `label`, __required__: the label for the command in the dropdown menu
-- `commands` __required__: a string, or an array of shell arguments, to which the URL is appended; if this string contains the `$url` placeholder, this placeholder is replaced with the URL
+- `commands` __required__: a string, or an array of shell arguments, to which the URL is appended; if string/array contains the `$url` placeholder, this placeholder is replaced with the URL, and URL is not appended to end of string/array
 - `pattern`, __optional__: the command only appears if the URL matches this pattern
 - `os` __optional__: the command only appears for this OS; one of `('osx', 'windows', 'linux')`
 - `kwargs`, __optional__: kwargs that are passed to [subprocess.Popen](https://docs.python.org/3.5/library/subprocess.html#popen-constructor)